wp-plugins/multiple-roles/readme.txt

 User edit screens will display a checklist of roles instead of the default role dropdown.
 The main user list screen will also display all roles a user has.

 That's it.
-No extra cruft or settings pages.
-For additional features like adding new roles and editing capabilities, I recommend a plugin such as <a href="https://wordpress.org/plugins/members/">Members</a>.
+No extra settings.
+This plugin is a good complement to other user plugins that don't support multiple roles, such as <a href="https://wordpress.org/plugins/members/">Members</a>.

 == Installation ==